namecheap/ilc-sdk/README.md

 ## Node.js and app bundles

-This package features 2 bundles that are intented to being use in Node.js app that runs SSR bundle of your app and the application itself.
+This package features 2 bundles that are intended to be used in Node.js app that runs SSR bundle of your app and the application itself.

 ### Node.js bundle